eladg/ffmpeg-by-example/content/examples/KTPGPP8F/print_text_file_to_stdout_using_ffmpeg.md

   [Reddit](https://www.reddit.com/r/ffmpeg/comments/qe8nob/how_to_cat_a_file_like_an_transcoding_expert/)

   This is a great example in demonstrating the versatility of using 'inputs', 'outputs' and 'formats' with ffmpeg.

   By setting `-f data` ahead of `-i input.txt` we instruct FFmpeg to treat the input file as 'raw data'.
 For a full list of supported input/output formats, run `ffmpeg -formats`.

   The params following the input (i.e. everything after `-i`) will define the output we intend ffmpeg to generate.

   First, we would like to 'map' the input stream `0:0` to the output stream.
   Next, we set the encoding to 'Raw text subtitle'.
 For a full list of supported encoders, run `ffmpeg -encoders`.
 Then, we set the format of the output stream to 'raw data'.
 Lastly, normally ffmpeg generates a file, however in this case we would like to dump our raw data stream into STDOUT using by adding the `-` at the end of the command.
 categories:
   - text
 tags:
   - subtitles
   - meme
+  - stdout
 thumbnail_url: null
 terminal_command: ffmpeg -v quiet -f data -i input.txt -map 0:0 -c text -f data -
 example_type: no-preview